blittable/rustup/src/lessons/lesson_four/README.md

 }
 ```

-The dieter object may or may not have a defined amount of `daily_calories` and access to the value (if defined) must be preceded by a check for its presence (Some or None).
+The dieter object may or may not have a defined amount of `daily_calories` and access to the value must be preceded by a check for its presence (Some or None).

-Another built-in enum in the std library is the Result<T, E>  which is used for returning values which can then be 'unwrapped' for errors OR propograted/thrown further up the call stack.
+Another built-in enum in the std library is the `Result<T, E>` which is used for returning values which can then be 'unwrapped' for errors OR propograted/thrown further up the call stack.

 The definition, likewise, is simple: